 You may have noticed that your SharpSpring emails look different in Outlook than in other email clients, such as Gmail or Apple Mail.
 When it comes to rendering emails, every email client has a different approach based on its own unique standards.
+At this time, SharpSpring can't influence the way that Outlook or other email clients render HTML emails.
 For more information, check out our article on Why Emails Look Different Across Email Clients.

 SharpSpring has a Litmus Test feature built into the email designer that allows you to see what your emails look like in Outlook and other email clients.
 While your emails may look fantastic in Gmail, they may sometimes fall short when it comes to Outlook.
 In this article, we’re going to go over several ways you can adjust the HTML of your emails so they render properly in Outlook.